ivfrost/hydrolink-api/README.md

 `docker-compose.prod.yml` composes the API with Postgres, Redis, and MinIO, each with a healthcheck, and relies on environment variables for real values.
 TLS terminates on a reverse proxy in front of the app, and `server.forward-headers-strategy=framework` is set for that.
 The AWS side of the infrastructure (rule, SQS, IoT data plane, Cognito pool) lives in the region set by `AWS_REGION`, currently eu-west-1.

-As of this time in the development, only the `dev` environment is stable and the migration away from self-hosted broker and self-rolled JWT tokens into the AWS managed services (Cognito & IoT Core) will require the stage and prod environments to be adapted.
-Before this, I used to run the full stack self-hosted via Coolify.
+The stage and prod environments have been deployed and validated on AWS following the migration to Cognito and IoT Core: the full stack, including an ECS/Fargate deployment with Secrets Manager, task-role-based S3 and Redis TLS, has been proven to run end to end in a production-equivalent AWS environment.
+They are currently scaled down to avoid ongoing AWS costs, since this is a personal project, rather than left running continuously.

+Before the migration to AWS managed services, the full stack ran self-hosted via Coolify.

 AWS credentials are configured through `spring.cloud.aws.credentials.access-key` / `secret-key`, which the `dev` profile reads from `.env`.
 Every other profile resolves credentials from the deployment role through the AWS default credentials chain, so no static keys are needed in stage or production.

+## Roadmap

+Planned, not yet implemented:

+- **Sensor integration via LoRa.** Currently all stations are relay-controlled outputs (valves).
+  Adding LoRa-connected sensors (soil moisture, flow, tank level) is the next major piece, feeding readings back into the same AWS IoT ingestion path used for status today.

 ## License